Clemapfel/Mousetrap.jl/docs/src/01_manual/05_event_handling.md

 ## Panning: PanEventController

 **Panning**  is similar to dragging, in that the user presses the mouse button (or touchscreen), then holds it down while moving the cursor to a different location.
-The difference between panning and click-dragging is that panning can only occur along exactly one of the two axis: left-right (the x-axis) or top-bottom (the y-axis).
-This is commonly seen in touchscreen UIs, for example, the user may scroll horizontally by using the pan gesture as opposed to a scroll wheel.
+The difference between panning and click-dragging is that **panning can only occur along exactly one of the two axis**: left-right (the x-axis) or top-bottom (the y-axis).
+This is commonly used touchscreen UIs, for example, the user may scroll horizontally by using a pan gesture as opposed to a scroll wheel.

 Panning is handled by the appropriately named [`PanEventController`](@ref), which is the first controller in this chapter that takes an argument to its constructor.
 We supply an [`Orientation`](@ref), which decides along which axis the controller should listen to panning for, `ORIENTATION_HORIZONTAL` for the x-axis, `ORIENTATION_VERTICAL` for the y-axis.